Rene-007/atomicDDA/420_atomicDDA_stacking-faults/README.md

     y = 0.0*a + sin60*b + yPos*(c+2*(d-1));
     z = 0.0*a +   0.0*b + zPos*c;

-This means, we shift the *y* poisition of the atom depending on the value of *d*.
+This means, we shift the *y* position of the atom depending on the value of *d*.
 But, which combinations of *(a,b,c,d)* for a given stacking are allowed?
 The answer is all but obvious and for *Lattice_ABC_Dir_Y* as following:

     % check if atoms are allowed